Justus von Liebig: Posthumous honors

 In 1946, after the end of World War II, the University of Giessen was officially renamed after him, "Justus-Liebig-Universität Giessen".

 In 1953, the West German post office issued a stamp in his honor.

 In 1953, the third General Assembly of the International Scientific Centre of Fertilizers (CIEC), founded in 1932, was organized in Darmstadt to honor Justus von Liebig on the 150th anniversary of his birth.

 A portrait of Liebig hangs in the Burlington House headquarters of the Royal Society of Chemistry.
 It was presented to the society's forerunner, the Chemical Society, by his god-daughter, Mrs Alex Tweedie, née Harley, daughter of Emma Muspratt.

 Liebig medals

-Some organizations have granted medals in honor of Justus von Liebig.
-In 1871, the Versammlung deutscher Land- und Forstwirte (Assembly of German Farmers and Foresters) first awarded a Liebig Gold Medal, given to Theodor Reuning.
+Some organizations have granted medals in honor of Liebig.
+In 1871, the Versammlung deutscher Land- und Forstwirte (Assembly of German Farmers and Foresters) was first awarded a Liebig Gold Medal, given to Theodor Reuning.
 The image was struck from a portrait commissioned in 1869 from Friedrich Brehmer.

 For several years, the Liebig Trust Fund, established by Baron Liebig, was administered by the Royal Bavarian Academy of Sciences at Munich and members of the Liebig family.
 They were empowered to award gold and silver Liebig Medals to deserving German scientists "for the purpose of encouraging research in agricultural science".
 Silver medals could be awarded to scientists from other countries.
 Some of those who received medals include: